twitter-together/action/README.md

 ## Try it

 You can submit a tweet to this repository to see the magic happen.
-Please follow the instructions at [tweets/README.md](tweets/README.md) and add your own twitter username to the tweet.
+Please follow the instructions at [tweets/README.md](tweets/README.md) and mention your own twitter username to the tweet.
 This repository is setup to tweet from [https://twitter.com/commit2tweet](https://twitter.com/commit2tweet).

 ## Setup